yokawasa/kubectl-plugin-ssh-jump/README.md

 #### SSH Agent (ssh-agent)

-The plugin automatically check if there are any `ssh-agents` started running by the plugin, and if `ssh-agent` not found, the plugin starts `ssh-agent` and adds SSH Identity key into the agent before SSH login.
+The plugin automatically check if there are any `ssh-agents` started running by the plugin, and starts `ssh-agent`if it doesn't find any `ssh-agent` running and adds SSH Identity key into the agent before SSH login.
 If the command find that ssh-agent is already running, it doesn't start a new agent, and re-use the agent.
-You can kill the created agent with `--cleanup-agent` at the end of command.
+Add `--cleanup-agent` option if you want to kill the created agent at the end of command.

-In addtion, you can skip starting `ssh-agent` by giving `--skip-agent`.
-This is actually a case where you already have ssh-agent managed.
+In addtion, add `--skip-agent` option if you want to skip automatic starting `ssh-agent`.
+This is actually a case where you already have ssh-agent managed or you want to manually start the agent.

 ### Examples